project-sekai-ctf/sekai.team/data/blog/utctf-2023/zipper.md

 While writing out my ideas/work so far in a Discord thread for my team, an idea popped into my head.
 I’ve spent a lot of time experimenting, researching, and playing with the ZIP file format, and nothing said you couldn’t have two files with the same name in it.
 I double checked how the MD5 hash check is made, and the `get_file()` function that returns the content being hashed will only return the _first_ file with the desired name.

 This means I could make a ZIP file with 2 identically-named files inside; the first one would have the "approved" content `a` with the hash `0e491b13e7ca6060189fd65938b0b5bc`, while the second one would be my own malicious script.
-When the script ran `archive.extractall()` on the ZIP-file, it would first extract the good `commands.txt` file, then it would extract the malicious `commands.txt` file and overwrite the good one, giving us RCE.
+When the script ran `archive.extractall()` on the ZIP file, it would first extract the good `commands.txt` file, then it would extract the malicious `commands.txt` file and overwrite the good one, giving us RCE.

 To create this ZIP file, I originally made 2 files, one called `commands.txt` and the other called `commands.txk`.
 After zipping it up, I opened it in a hex editor and replaced both occurrences of `commands.txk` with `commands.txt`, base64-encoded my file, and sent it through the netcat session.
 Using the command `cat flag.txt` gave me the flag!